Australian Square Kilometre Array Pathfinder

-The Australian Square Kilometre Array Pathfinder (ASKAP) is a radio telescope array located at Murchison Radio-astronomy Observatory (MRO) in the Mid West region of Western Australia.
+The ASKAP radio telescope is a radio telescope array located at Inyarrimanha Ilgari Bundara, the CSIRO Murchison Radio-astronomy Observatory in the Mid West region of Western Australia.

 The facility began as a technology demonstrator for the international Square Kilometre Array (SKA), an internationally planned radio telescope which will be larger and more sensitive.
 The ASKAP site has been selected as one of the SKA's two central locations.

 It is operated by the Commonwealth Scientific and Industrial Research Organisation (CSIRO) and forms part of the Australia Telescope National Facility.
 Construction commenced in late 2009 and first light was in October 2012.

 ASKAP consists of 36 identical parabolic antennas, each 12 m in diameter, working together as a single astronomical interferometer with a total collecting area of approximately 4,000 m2.
 Each antenna is equipped with a phased-array feed (PAF), significantly increasing the field of view.
 This design provides both fast survey speed and high sensitivity.

 Description

-Development and construction of ASKAP was led by CSIRO Astronomy and Space Science (CASS), in collaboration with scientists and engineers in The Netherlands, Canada and the US, as well as colleagues from Australian universities and industry partners in China.
+Development and construction of ASKAP was led by CSIRO Space and Astronomy, in collaboration with scientists and engineers in the Netherlands, Canada, and the US, as well as colleagues from Australian universities and industry partners in China.

 Design

 The construction and assembly of the dishes was completed in June 2012.

 ASKAP was designed as a synoptic telescope with a wide field-of-view, large spectral bandwidth, fast survey speed, and a large number of simultaneous baselines.
 The greatest technical challenge was the design and construction of the phased array feeds, which had not previously been used for radio astronomy, and so presented many new technical challenges, as well as the largest data rate so far encountered in a radio telescope.

 ASKAP is located in the Murchison district in Western Australia, a region that is extremely "radio-quiet" due to the low population density and resulting lack of radio interference (generated by human activity) that would otherwise interfere with weak astronomical signals.
 The radio quiet location is recognised as a natural resource and protected by the Australian Commonwealth and Western Australia State Government through a range of regulatory measures.

-Data from ASKAP are transmitted from the MRO to a supercomputer (acting as a radio correlator) at the Pawsey Supercomputing Centre in Perth.
+Data from ASKAP are transmitted from the observatory to a supercomputer (acting as a radio correlator) at the Pawsey Supercomputing Research Centre in Perth.
 The data are processed in near-real-time by a pipeline processor running purpose-built software.
 All data are made publicly available after quality checks by the ten ASKAP Survey Science Teams.